The 3rd year of the Presidential dollar program began in 2009.

-Coin enthusiasts will probably notice a big difference between the Presidential dollars being issued this year, versus those that were minted during 2007 and 2008.
+Coin enthusiasts will probably notice a big difference between the Presidential dollars in 2009, versus those that were minted during 2007 and 2008.

-The motto "In God We Trust," which had been placed on the edge of the coin, is now being moved to the obverse (front side) of the coin.
-It will appear just to the bottom left of the president’s portrait.
+The motto “In God We Trust,” which had been placed on the edge of the coin, was moved to the obverse (front side) of the coin in 2009 — just to the bottom left of the president’s portrait.

 The U.S. Mint did this because there have been many people who complained that the Presidential dollars supposedly did not bear the very motto that first appeared on U.S. coins in 1864.